Naneghat Cave – Moonlight Trek

 Day-wise Schedule

-Now we start walking on the old trading route of Naneghat which literally connects the Konkan & Deccan plateau.
+At midnight, we arrive at the starting point of our trek.
+Start the ascend.
+We start walking on the old trading route of Naneghat which connects the Konkan & Deccan plateau.
 We need to ascend approximately 1,250 ft.
 It takes about three hours to reach the top from the base.
+The trail is well-defined but can be slippery in some sections.
+(Be sure to wear proper shoes and use a headlamp.)

 The Jeevdhan Fort and the ape-like cones attract attention.
 Also around this fort, you can see many forts and hills.